 Medical Educators Working in Resource Constrained Settings (MERCS): This Award provides financial support of up to £2,000 for educational research and scholarship projects for those AMEE members working in under-resourced regions.
 Applications are accepted once a year and involve a single-stage process.
 Please see the AMEE Awards and Grants webpages for further information, including key dates.

-Research Programme: In 2020-21 we reviewed nearly 140 abstracts, of which 40 were accepted and 37 were presented at AMEE 2021.
+Research Programme: In 2022-23 we reviewed nearly 191 abstracts, of which 48 were accepted for presentation at AMEE 2023.
 Research Papers are evaluated during the AMEE conference, and best papers from each Research Paper session acknowledged.
 Note that the deadline for submission for AMEE Research Papers is typically the end of November/beginning of December.
 This is to ensure outcomes are communicated before the closing date for short communications and posters (thus ensuring those who were unsuccessful in the Research Paper stream can re-submit and be considered for the main conference programme).
 Please check the Abstracts webpage for more information.

 Poster mentoring: The Research Committee offers poster mentoring during the Annual Meeting.
 Please look out for communications about this opportunity to get feedback on your poster from international experts.